Dead2/CryptoGoblin/README.md

-# CryptoGoblin - CryptoNight CPU mining tool
+# CryptoGoblin - CryptoNight CPU/GPU mining tool
 **For coins based on the cryptonight algorithm family.**<br>
 **Support for Monero, Electroneum, Aeon, Sumokoin, Edollar and many more.**